lcardsvr/Module---5-Challenge/README.md

 ## Results and analysis

-The instructions were carried out as instructed and the graphs below were obtained.
-Duplicate data was removed for Mouse g989 and the analysis performed with the remaining data.
+The instructions were carried out as instructed, and the graphs below were obtained.
+Duplicate data was removed for Mouse g989, and the analysis was performed with the remaining data.

-There are four main regimes reviewed in the analysis: Capomulin, Ramicane, Infubinol, and Ceftamin.
+The analysis reviewed four main regimes: Capomulin, Ramicane, Infubinol, and Ceftamin.

-230 Mice under went treatment with Capomulin, 228 with Ramicane, 178 with Infubinol, and 178 with Ceftamin.
+230 Mice underwent treatment with Capomulin, 228 with Ramicane, 178 with Infubinol, and 178 with Ceftamin.

 ![Mice Tester per Drug Regime](Drug_Regimen_Number_Mice_Tested.png)

-The prortion of mice tested was almost the same between genders (51% Male and 49% Female)
+The proportion of mice tested was almost the same between genders (51% Male and 49% Female)

 ![Male-Female tested percentage](Male_Female_Percentage.png)

-The Drug Regimes with the lowest Tumor Volumes over time were Capomulin and Ramicane with final mean tumor volumes of 36.667 mm3 and 36.191 mm3 respectively.
-The lowest performer was Infubinol with final mean tumor volumes of 57.754 mm3.
+The Drug Regimes with the lowest Tumor Volumes over time were Capomulin and Ramicane, with final mean tumour volumes of 36.667 mm3 and 36.191 mm3, respectively.
+The lowest performer was Infubinol, with last mean tumour volumes of 57.754 mm3.

 ![Box plots Final Tumor Volume per Drug Regime](Box_plot_Final_Tumor_DrugRegime.png)

-Volume decrease over time is evident in a mouse undergoing Capomulin treatment as depicted below.
+Volume decrease over time is evident in a mouse undergoing Capomulin treatment, as depicted below.

 ![Tumor volume evolution in a Mouse under Capomulin Treatment](Tumor_Vol_time_Capomulin.png)

-It is evident that there is a strong correlation between the Average Tumor Volume and the Mice Weight.
-The correlation between mouse weight and the average tumor volume is 0.84
+There is a strong correlation between the Average Tumor Volume and the Mice’s Weight.
+The correlation between mouse weight and the average tumour volume is 0.84

 ![Relation between Average Tumor Volume vs Mouse Weight](AvgTumorVol_Weight.png)